2 Corinthians 3:1-18 · 2 Corinthians · Updated April 25, 2026

 Summary

-In 2 Corinthians 3:1-18, Paul writes to the Corinthian church, addressing his role and the nature of his ministry.
-This passage matters because it contrasts the old covenant, represented by Moses, with the new covenant through Christ.
-Paul begins by questioning the need for letters of recommendation, asserting that the Corinthians themselves are his letter, written not with ink but with the Spirit of God on their hearts (verses 1-3).
-This sets the stage for a discussion on the superiority of the new covenant.
+Paul writes to the Corinthian church in 2 Corinthians 3:1-18, addressing his role and the nature of his ministry.
+The passage contrasts the old covenant, represented by Moses, with the New Covenant through Christ.
+Paul questions the need for letters of recommendation, asserting that the Corinthians themselves are his letter, written not with ink but with the Spirit of God on their hearts (verses 1-3).
+This introduces a discussion on the superiority of the New Covenant.

 Chiastic structure